List of Prince Edward Island provincial highways

 This is a list of numbered highways in the province of Prince Edward Island.

 Arterial highways

-Prince Edward relies mostly on arterial roads for major inter-city routes.
+Prince Edward Island relies mostly on arterial roads for major inter-city routes.
 The only expressway in the entire province is the Cornwall Bypass which is entirely part of Route 1 (there are no full-fledged freeways).
 Another section of highway in the province designated a limited access road is part of the Charlottetown Perimeter Highway, between Upton Road and St. Peters Rd.
 Maximum speed limit on arterial highways is typically 90 km/h.

 Collector highways

 The province's collector roads are paved all-weather roads, with a maximum speed limit of 80 km/h.

 Local routes

 These are paved and unpaved local roads.
 The maximum speed limit 80 km/h (50 mph) but typical speed limits are 50–60 km/h (30-40 mph).